jozzer182/snake_game/README.md

 - High score tracking
 - Last 5 game scores
 - Settings persistence across sessions
-- Works offline on all platforms
+- Works 100% offline - no internet required

+## Privacy

+Fidi respects your privacy.
+The app:
+- Does **NOT** collect any personal data
+- Does **NOT** require internet connection
+- Stores all data locally on your device
+- See our [Privacy Policy](PRIVACY_POLICY.md) for details

 ## Project Structure